 Keep your employees on their toes!

-Yes, you should prepare your employees for the eventuality of being mystery shopped.
+Yes, you should prepare your employees for the eventuality of having a mystery shopper come visit.
 But not in the way you think: You should do it by training them to be the best employees they can be at all times — because that’s what you expect, and how they should be acting all the time.